ivanignaciopm/microservices_project/README.md

-## Deploying Microservices on Kubernetes locally with Minikube
+## Managing microservices locally with Jenkins and Minikube with Persistent Storage

 ### Prerequisites